changkun/modern-cpp-tutorial/book/en-us/01-intro.md

 ![Figure 1.2: Compatabilities between ISO C and ISO C++](../../assets/figures/comparison.png)

-From now on, you should have the idea that "C++ is **not** a superset of C" in your mind (and not from the beginning, later [References for further reading] (# further reading references) The difference between C++98 and C99 is given).
+From now on, you should have the idea that "C++ is **not** a superset of C" in your mind (and not from the beginning, later [References for further reading](#further-readings) The difference between C++98 and C99 is given).
 When writing C++, you should also avoid using program styles such as `void*` whenever possible.
 When you have to use C, you should pay attention to the use of `extern "C"`, separate the C language code from the C++ code, and then unify the link, for instance:

 ```cpp
 // foo.h